emory/atomicules.github.com/_posts/2010-02-26-java-smack-api-and-java-io-eofexception.markdown

 It seems even trying to pass one   makes Smack throw a major wobbly.

 Figuring out the error took ages.
 Fixing was easy as I just stripped out all "&amp;nbsp;" characters.

+**EDIT:** It's ampersands in general that causes the problem (makes more sense really).
+What's more, I can't figure out a way to catch the "java.io.EOFException".
+I get "never thrown in body of corresponding try statement" if I try (no pun intended!) to catch it where the Bot is connecting.
+So I don't think anything can be done apart form make sure you are never passing Ampersands via Smack.